Beverly LaHaye: Concerned Women for America

 LaHaye formed Concerned Women for America (CWA) in 1979.
 Initially, CWA was a reaction to the National Organization for Women and a 1978 Barbara Walters interview with feminist Betty Friedan.
 LaHaye stated that she believed Friedan's goal was "to dismantle the bedrock of American culture: the family", and that Christian women were not included in discussions of women's rights.
 LaHaye held a rally in a local San Diego auditorium which marked the beginning of CWA.
 She described the organization's fight against "a humanistic, godless philosophy" and a "life-and-death battle to preserve decency."

 While CWA was originally intended to be a local group, the organization was established nationwide within two years.
 The organization calls itself "the nation's largest public policy women's organization devoted to biblical principles."
 When CWA's headquarters moved to Washington, D.C., LaHaye "announced at a press conference: 'This is our message: the feminists do not speak for all women in America, and CWA is here in Washington to end the monopoly of feminists who claim to speak for all women.

 LaHaye successfully encouraged political mobilization among the organization's members: "98 percent of CWA members voted in the 1988 presidential election, 93 percent had signed or circulated a petition, 77 percent had boycotted a company or product, 74 percent had contacted a public official, and nearly half had written a letter to the editor."
 The CWA strongly supported Ronald Reagan during his presidency, and Reagan credited LaHaye with "changing the face of American politics".

-CWA is a 501(c)(3) nonprofit organization that is "supported by hundreds of local chapters across the country."
+CWA is a 501(c)(3) nonprofit organization, which is "supported by hundreds of local chapters across the country."
 In 2014, Salon stated that "CWA [had] become a powerful political force, claiming over half a million members."
 LaHaye led the organization until 2006.

 Published works

 LaHaye and her husband co-authored the influential Christian self-help sex manual The Act of Marriage: The Beauty of Sexual Love in 1976.
 LaHaye wrote The Spirit-Controlled Woman in 1976, a companion to her husband's book The Spirit-Controlled Temperament.
 A revised and expanded edition of the book, The New Spirit-Controlled Woman, was released in 2005.
 The Desires of a Woman's Heart was released in 1993.